 If you have a short-term task or need to quickly hire a developer to complete the required tasks, hiring a freelancer is a good option.
 Platforms like Upwork, TopTal, and Gun.io are currently the best places to hire remote freelance software developers.

-It takes 48 hours to find the right candidate and send the best matches to the customer.
-If talking about the time, needed to proceed with the interview, select the developer till the stage of signing the contract, the company needs two weeks.
+It usually takes 48 hours to find the right candidates and send the best matches to the customer.
+If talking about the time needed to proceed with the interview and select the developer until signing the contract, the company may need as many as two weeks.

-There’s no need to handle all financial, administrative, and legal issues — they are already taken care of by a development agency with which you’re contracting.
-This collaboration model ensures that your remote employees work on your product alone and fully dedicate their time to the process.
+In addition, clients don’t need to handle financial, administrative, and legal issues—they are taken care of by a development agency.
+This collaboration model ensures that your remote contractors are committed to your company and project.

 5. Hire outsourced developers to build your product

-Then it’s a great option to find a reliable software company specializing in your industry and the development area you need and outsource the development process to professionals.
+If so, then it’s a great option for finding a reliable software company specializing in your industry and the development area you need and outsourcing the development process to professionals.
 To find specialized software development companies, you can take a look at Clutch.

 Step 2.
 Build a Consistent Remote Interview Process